microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 >
 > *You DO NOT need to log in every time you enable or connect to the tunnel — only after a shutdown or restart.*

-Then, you can enable the tunnel.
+Then, you can enable the tunnel by clicking on the settings gear next to the tunnel - you'll see 'enable tunnel'.
 This process may take up to 1–3 minutes, as it will install VS Code on the Dev Box (if not already installed) and set up the tunnel.

 ![Enable Tunnel Screenshot](InstructionImages/Build2025Images/EnableTunnel.png)